-If a party requests the recovery of attorneys' fees and you have questions regarding the panel's authority to award such fees, you should request briefs from the parties that identify the basis for awarding attorneys' fees.
-You must not conduct independent legal research.
+If a prevailing party requests reimbursement of attorneys' fees and you have questions regarding the panel's authority to award such fees, you may request briefs from the parties relating to an applicable statute or other basis for awarding the fees.

-If the panel determines that a party has a right to recovery, that party must prove the amount to the satisfaction of the panel.
-The panel may permit testimony or evidence to be submitted during the case-in-chief, or in post-hearing written submissions.
+If the panel determines that a party has a contractual or statutory right to reimbursement, that party must prove the amount to the satisfaction of the panel.